tjgran01/GSR_Signal_Decomposer/README.md

 ### Yeah, but then what?

 Basic usage is pretty standard for right now.
-Place all of the SHIMMER files you wish to decompose into the ./shimmer/ directory and run:
+Place all of the SHIMMER files you wish to decompose into the create a directory called `./shimmer/` in the root directory, add all the SHIMMER .csv files into that directory directory, and run:

 `python NKShimmerDecompose.py`

 If you don't feel like moving files around and just need to work with one file then you can set the `data_fname` parameter in the decomposer when you call it.
 This should force the decomposer to just run on the one file.
+You can also adjust the optional parameters in the class to point to the directory where those files live.

 ### Okay, but where's the data?